SixLabors/docs/articles/imagesharp.web/imageproviders.md

 ***

-Once installed the provider @"SixLabors.ImageSharp.Web.Providers.AzureBlobContainerClientOptions" can be configured as follows:
+Once installed the provider @"SixLabors.ImageSharp.Web.Providers.Azure.AzureBlobContainerClientOptions" can be configured as follows:

 ```c#